pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

 ## Dynamic calculation of values in a form

 You have the option to show calculated values in a trigger form.
-To do so you have to enhance the schema and the form definition.
-Below you will find an example how to show a sum of two entries (value1 and value 2) in a third filed.
+To do so, you have to enhance the schema and the form definition.
+Below, you will find an example how to show a sum of two entries (value1 and value 2) in a third field.

 **In schema:**